wux4an/dream/modules/mock_server/README.md

-# Mock Stream Server
+# Dream Mock Server

-A controllable streaming HTTP server that demonstrates Dream's streaming response capabilities and serves as a test fixture for Dream's HTTP client.
+A general-purpose HTTP mock server developed by Dream that provides both streaming and non-streaming endpoints for testing HTTP clients.

 ## Overview

+This module provides a comprehensive set of endpoints for testing HTTP clients:

+- **Non-streaming endpoints** - Standard REST-like endpoints (GET, POST, PUT, DELETE)
+- **Streaming endpoints** - Various streaming behaviors for testing chunked responses

-This example provides 8 different streaming endpoints with various behaviors, making it ideal for:
+All endpoints are deterministic and designed for testing, making them ideal for:

 - **Testing** - Use as a test fixture for HTTP client integration tests
-- **Demo** - Showcase Dream's streaming capabilities with predictable behavior
+- **Demo** - Showcase Dream's HTTP capabilities with predictable behavior
-- **Learning** - Study different streaming patterns and error handling
+- **Learning** - Study different HTTP patterns and error handling

-All endpoints use Dream's `response.stream_response()` to demonstrate chunked transfer encoding with `yielder` for memory-efficient streaming.

 ## Running